-As we pull up to the rickety wooden wharf, we meet our driver on Koh Klang and our ride – a tuktuk sidecar motorbike.
-There are no cars on the island – for a start the roads are too narrow.
+And as we pull up to the rickety wooden wharf, we meet our driver on Koh Klang and our ride – a tuktuk sidecar motorbike.
+There are no cars on the island’s narrow little roads.

 Things to do on Koh Klang

 English is not widely spoken on Koh Klang, but visitors seem to get by.
 Locals are welcoming and patient, and they’re keen to show visitors around.

 They’re proud of their culture and heritage, and have worked hard at the eco-tourism approach.

 This wax and dye art form is found all over the world, from Egypt to China and goes back thousands of years.

 We’ve tried this before in Borneo – it’s very satisfying watching the dye bleed across the surface of the fabric to the edges of the wax.

 But sitting the sunshine on this peaceful little island, the resident water buffalo keeping an eye on us makes this batik experience even more memorable.